rtm516/GeyserMC-wiki/Common-Issues.md

 ### Pterodactyl
 If you get this error while using the Pterodactyl Panel, try editing the Geyser config and changing the port to something besides `19132` (e.g. `25566`).

+### Bedrock port is less than 10000

+Sometimes having a Bedrock port that is a lower number will cause issues.
+Setting it to 10000 or above seems safe.

 ## I'm using a hosting provider.

 Please check our [Supporting Hosting Providers](https://github.com/GeyserMC/Geyser/wiki/Supported-Hosting-Providers) page and ensure you're following any additional steps specific to your company.